JeffHeck/SchoolDataProject/pagesManual/LeviesReport/20231107/ttt_critique.md

 have the preliminary 2024 Total AV for all properties.
 So they can calculate an accurate 2024 rate.

 Total 2024 Enrichment Levy dollars to collect / 2024 Total AV * 1000

-If they would have done that correctly they would have calculated a 0.00 rate for 2024.

 The district is assuming an annual 4% increase in Total AV for each of the next 2 years, 2024 and 2025.
 The TTT reps are using an 8% decrease for 2024.
 The TTT reps failed to be consistent.